Students walk past the Arts Students' Centre

 Program advising

-The arts advisors are currently available through a combination of phones and in-person drop-ins, as well as email.
+The arts advisors are currently available through a combination of phones, in-person drop-ins, in-person and virtual appointments, as well as email.

 BOOKED APPOINTMENTS: